csgreenberg/aria_ui/README.md

 This is a simple example of the implementation and use of the ARIA dialog API.

-The base class
+The abstract base class to inherit and implement can be found here:
+./src/aria_dailog_api/aria_dialog_api_base.py

+You can find an example implementation, using a local installation of llama2 here:
+./src/aria_dailog_api/aria_dialog_api_base.py

-To run the text-basd (REPL) interface, execute the python script ./src/aria_dailog_api/run_repl.py
+To run the text-basd (REPL) interface, execute the python script ./src/aria_dailog_api/run_repl.py.
+Note that, when using the REPL with llama2, you need to use torchrun or python -m torch.distributed.launch.
+E.g., python -m torch.distributed.launch run_repl.py